gvwilson/thirdbit/_posts/2014/2014-06-27-iuse-proposal-rejected.md

     Structured Programming: this module teaches learners introductory Python or R. Learners will be able to write short scripts and work in IPython Notebook, RStudio, or similar environments.
-This module will also teach key ideas&mdash;iteration, conditional statements, and modularity&mdash;that are essential for computational
+This module will also teach key ideas–iteration, conditional statements, and modularity–that are essential for computational
     competence.
   </li>
   <li>